 Second, with representations of phylogenetic relatedness in hand, I attempt to learn more about the dynamics of language change across linguistic features and across different sociolinguistic, environmental and cultural milieux.

-A large part of my work involves developing probabilistic models that flexible enough to address a wide range of questions of interest to diachronic linguists and linguists more generally.
+A large part of my work involves developing probabilistic models that are flexible enough to address a wide range of questions of interest to diachronic linguists and linguists more generally.

 Code related to various projects I am working on can be found at my GitHub page, and I can be reached via email at firstname dot lastname at uzh.ch.